abelloun/cyk/README.md

 <a name="installation"></a>
 - **Python 3.12 or above**: The project is developed using Python 3.12.

-- **RDParser**: The `RDParser` library is incorporated to enhance parsing capabilities.
-This external dependency enables the project to work with CCG grammar rules and lexicon entries efficiently.

 Make sure to have these libraries installed and compatible with your Python environment for the project to function correctly.
 ***
 ### Collaboration